Battle of Sırpsındığı

-Sırpsındığı was according to Ottoman sources, a sudden night raid by an Ottoman force led by Hacı İlbey on a Serbian contingent at the banks of the Maritsa river about 15 kilometres from the city of Adrianople.
-It occurred in 1364 between an expeditionary force of the Ottomans and a Serbian army that also included crusaders, sent by the Pope.
+Sırpsındığı was, according to Ottoman sources, a sudden night raid by an Ottoman force led by Hacı İlbey on a Serbian contingent at the banks of the Maritsa river about 15 kilometres from the city of Adrianople.
+It occurred in 1364 between an expeditionary force of the Ottomans and a Serbian army that also included crusaders sent by the Pope.
 The Ottomans destroyed the Serbian army, which is why the battle was known as "sırp sındığı" (destruction of Serbs).
 The battle was the first attempt to throw the Ottomans from the Balkans with an allied army.
 There is no record of this battle in any Serbian, Hungarian, papal, or other European sources.

 Definition of "Sırpsındığı"

-In Ottoman Turkish Sırp means "Serbian" and sındı means "destruction", hence sırpsındığı means "destruction of Serbs" or 'Rout of the Serbs' that symbolises the casualties of Serbian soldiers in this battle.
+In Ottoman Turkish Sırp means "Serbian" and Sındık means "destruction", hence sırpsındığı means "destruction of Serbs" or 'Rout of the Serbs' that symbolises the casualties of Serbian soldiers in this battle.

 Prelude

 When the Ottomans captured Adrianople in 1362, a strategic main road from Constantinople to Europe was cut.
 A large number of nomadic Turkoman immigrants began to settle in Thrace very quickly.
 The Ottomans also attacked Serbian, Bulgarian and Byzantine lands.
 The enlargement policy of the Ottomans caused fear and counter reactions of the other nations in the Balkans.
 When the Ottomans captured Plovdiv in 1363, the Byzantine garrison commander in Plovdiv fled to Serbia.
 He constantly advised and encouraged the Serbians and Bulgarians to attack the outnumbered Ottoman forces quickly with an allied force before the Ottomans fortified their positions.
 The Serbians and Bulgarians therefore agreed to send an allied force to push the Ottomans from the Balkans.
-With the encouragement and efforts of the Pope Urban V, the Principality of Wallachia and the Ban of Bosnia agreed to send some troops to support that allied force.
+With the encouragement and efforts of Pope Urban V, the Principality of Wallachia and the Ban of Bosnia agreed to send some troops to support that allied force.
 The Kingdom of Hungary, which was also fighting for leadership in the Balkans, supported that army by sending troops.